bokeh/bokeh/README.md

 you can quickly and easily create interactive plots, dashboards, and data applications.

-Bokeh provides an elegant and concise way to construct versatile graphics.
-It delivers **high-performance** interactivity for large or streamed datasets.
+Bokeh provides an elegant and concise way to construct versatile graphics while delivering **high-performance** interactivity for large or streamed datasets.

 [Interactive gallery](https://bokeh.pydata.org/en/latest/docs/gallery.html)
 ---------------------------------------------------------------------------